 c.
 Complaints Grievances shall be submitted on plain paper with the description of the problem and the printed name and signature of the employee.
 All complaints shall be dated.
 (A Complaint Grievance Form is located in Section 9 of this manual.)

 d.
-If the employee is not satisfied with the formal resolution offered by the supervisor at Step One the employee may elect to proceed to the .
+If the employee is not satisfied with the formal resolution offered by the supervisor at Step One the employee may elect to proceed to Step Two.

 2. Step Two: Health Commissioner